PhoenixRe32/exersice-maze-navigation/README.md

 I am only using Java 9 for some helpful methods that will make my life easier but that are easily interchangable with methods from Java 8.

-I am making an assumption that the maze files provided are valid if they meet certain requirements.
-As long as they have one start point, one exit point, at least one wall and one empty space I will assume that they are valid mazes.
-I recognise that there are a few edge cases (and not even edge cases) that are not covered by this, but for the purposes of this exersice this is my assumption.
+### Assumptions

+* The maze files provided are valid if they meet certain requirements.
+  * They must have one start point.
+  * They must have one exit point.

+If the above are met I will assume that they are valid mazes.
+Trivial scenario is a maze with an entry and exit, nothing else.
+It is simplistic but without any more knowledge and a person to ask for further information and for the purposes of this exercise it will do.

-I am making an assumption that the entry and exit point don't count towards the empty spaces (even though practically they probably are).
+* The entry and exit point don't count towards the empty spaces.

+* The coordinate system is an (x,y) system extending to the bottom.
+  The upper left corner is (0,0) and `x` grows positive to the right and `y` grows positive to the bottom.

+* As one reads the file with the maze, up is `NORTH`, down is `SOUTH`, left is `WEST` and right is `EAST`

 ### How to run tests and solution